-- 2. The waves become turbulent, which causes wave energy to 'cascade' from long wavelengths to short wavelengths - 3.
-Short-wavelength waves dissipate, heating the corona and launching the solar wind.
+- The Sun launches Alfven waves, which transport energy outwards - The waves become turbulent, which causes wave energy to 'cascade' from long wavelengths to short wavelengths - Short-wavelength waves dissipate, heating the plasma.
+This increases the thermal pressure, which, along with the wave pressure, accelerates the solar wind.